-Fast Downward is released in four flavours: tarball, Singularity, Docker and Vagrant.
-We provide below a few instructions to get you started as quickly as possible.
+Fast Downward is released in four flavours: tarball, Apptainer (formerly known as Singularity), Docker and Vagrant.
+Here we provide instructions to get you started as quickly as possible.
 You can find a more detailed description on ObtainingAndRunningFastDownward and PlannerUsage.

 What flavour is for me?

-running experiments: We recommend Singularity or the tarball.
+running experiments: We recommend Apptainer or the tarball.
 Docker is an alternative, but be mindful of its significant overhead.

 teaching: We recommend Vagrant.

 development: We recommend working on a clone of the master repository.

 See WhatFlavourIsForMe for a more detailed discussion.

 Running the Apptainer image

 We have tested Apptainer 1.0.2.
 If Apptainer isn't installed on your machine, check the following section.

 Download the Apptainer image from the release page and directly run it as an executable.
 You may need to make the image executable first: